 “Spiritual insights fit the description of this [holographic] domain.
 They’re made perfectly plausible by the invention of the hologram.”

-In my view, not only plausible but necessary.
+In my view, this is not only plausible but necessary.
 In the paradigm shift (which I have previously alluded to) that seems to be leading to a recognition of the primary role of consciousness, the world of modern physics and the spiritual world seem to reflect a single reality.
 If this is true, no scientific account of any phenomenon can be complete without taking its spiritual aspect into account.

 This position, of course, is hardly new.
 It has been espoused in one form or another, not only by mystics, but by large numbers of influential scientists and intellectuals as well.
 I could list many names of well-known men and women to buttress this point, but instead let me conclude simply by quoting the most eminent scientist of our century.
 To me, his attitude suggests not only the proper spirit in which to approach the study of near-death experiences but also its likely effect on the world view of those who do explore them.